1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 	- Will create a pricing expectation and can heart brand image/base later on
 	- Best used with little product differation and price-elastic
 -   **Skimming**:
-	- chareges an initial high price than gradually lowers price to attract more customers
+	- chareges an initial high price than gradually lowers price to attract more customers(Nvidia GP)
-	- Creates perceved quality, and high profitability:
+	- Creates perceived quality, and high profitability:
-	- Not viable long term
+	- Not viable long term stable, might leave first purchases feeling ripped of
-	- When best to use:
+	- Best used when your the first in the market
-	- Example in real life:
+	-
 -   Penetration:
 	- Define:
 	- Adv: